-The documentation for the investigation of subsurface buried materials at SWMU 13 will be consistent with that done for other units included in the BGOU RI and will be reported in an appendix to the BGOU FS.
-This will include a baseline risk assessment of contamination found to be associated with the buried materials.
+The documentation for the investigation of subsurface buried materials at SWMU 13 will be consistent with that done for other units included in the BGOU RI and will be reported in a Site Evaluation Report.
+Pursuant to discussions between the FFA parties, a screening or risk evaluation will be included with this Site Evaluation Report.
 As noted earlier, surface soil sampling at SWMU 13 will be completed as part of the Soils Operable Unit RI; therefore, the baseline risk assessment for exposure to contaminants in surface soil at SWMU 13 will be included in the baseline risk assessment that will be completed as part of the Soils Operable Unit RI.